brlin-tw/hostping-monitoring/README.md

 ## Parameters that will change the monitoring program's behaviors

-The following section documents the parameters that will change the monitoring program's runtime behavoirs:
+The following section documents the parameters that will change the monitoring program's runtime behaviors:

 ### MONITOR_INTERVAL